-The Marin RCD created an easier and faster way for landowners and ranchers to apply for permits for conservation projects.
+The Marin RCD created an easier and faster way for landowners and ranchers to apply for permits for restoration projects.
 The Marin Coastal Watersheds Permit Coordination Program (PCP) is designed to help ranchers plan, permit, fund, and implement practices that will minimize impacts to wildlife and water quality.

 The Board of Directors considers public verbal and/or written comments during their monthly meetings (second Wednesday).
 Your attendance and participation are welcome.
 All comments received during the 30 day public comment period will be addressed at the meeting.
 Meetings begin at 9:30 a.m. in the Marin County Farm Bureau Conference Room, 520 Mesa Road.
 Comments can be written on our public comment page.